Skip to main content

 Asset

 The general-purpose variant for assets of all kinds.
 Decimals are configurable between 6 and 18 at deployment time and are immutable after creation.
-In addition to the base B20 surface, Asset tokens add an OPERATOR_ROLE that gates the following capabilities:
+In addition to the base B20 surface, Asset tokens add several capabilities.
+A new OPERATOR_ROLE gates the multiplier and announcements; batch mint and extra metadata reuse the existing MINT_ROLE and METADATA_ROLE respectively.

 Multiplier